alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ![image: Demonstration of selecting document-parts and then clicking on the 'Export' button](img/export/escriptorium_export_select_partdocuments.gif)

-### Selecting the version of the transcription to export
+### Select the transcription version

 In the first drop-down menu, you can select which transcription version is to be exported.

 !!!
 Note

-    * Manual annotations are registered as the __manual__ version.
+    * Manual transcriptions are registered as the __manual__ version.
-    * Imported annotations, when batch imported with a zip file, are registered as the __Zip import__ version. <!-- todo: add link to import -->
+    * Imported transcriptions, when batch imported with a zip file, are registered as the __Zip import__ version. <!-- todo: add link to import -->
-    * Annotations predicted with a transcription model are named with the model's name. <!-- todo: add link to predict transcription -->
+    * Transcriptions predicted with a model are named with the model. <!-- todo: add link to predict transcription -->

 ![Image: Illustration of the drop-down menu for selecting the version of the transcription](img/export/escriptorium_export_transcription_version.gif)

+!!!
+Note
+    When a document-part does not contain any segmentation, an XML file will still be created.

+!!!
+Note
+    When a document part does not contain any transcription in the selected transcription version, an XML file will still be created, containing only segmentation information.

-### Selecting the output format
+### Select the output format

 In the second drop-down menu, you can select between three output formats: